bumb7ebee/weather-profile-actions/README.md

 ### 🤗 Contributing
 Contributions are welcome!
 Feel free to open an issue or submit a pull request if you want to improve this project 💪💪💪

-Make sure your request is meaningful and you have tested the app locally before submitting a pull request 🙏
+Please make sure your request is meaningful and you have tested the app locally before submitting a pull request 🙏

 ### 🙋‍♂️ Support
 💙 If you like this project, give it a ⭐ and share it with friends!